The Science and Strategy Behind Successful New Year’s Resolutions: A Comprehensive Guide to Lasting Change

 How to Overcome Relapse and Maintain Momentum

 Relapse is a natural part of habit change.
 Viewing setbacks as learning opportunities, rather than failures, sustains motivation and promotes resilience.
+For example, if you miss a workout, focus on getting back on track rather than dwelling on the lapse.

 Building New Habits: Strategies for Success